PicoBoy2017/zephyr/boards/adi/max32657evkit/doc/index.rst

 .. note::

-   TRNG and AES hardware blocks are required for TFM when ADI cryptographic library is enabled (by USE_ADI_UCL flag).
-In that case these peripherals' ownership stays on secure domain.
+   TRNG and AES hardware blocks are required for TFM when ADI cryptographic library is enabled (by ``CONFIG_ADI_TESA=y`` flag).
+When enabled, the ownership of the peripherals is in the secure domain, and non-secure access is not allowed.

 Programming and Debugging
 *************************